robots4life/luscious-lucia/README.md

 <a href="https://lucia-auth.com/getting-started/sveltekit#initialize-lucia" target="_blank">https://lucia-auth.com/getting-started/sveltekit#initialize-lucia</a>

-Import lucia() from lucia and initialize it in its own module (file).
-Export auth and its type as Auth.
-Make sure to pass the sveltekit() middleware.
+Import `lucia()` from `lucia` and initialize it in its own module (file).
+Export `auth` and its type as `Auth`.
+Make sure to pass the `sveltekit()` middleware.
 We also need to provide an adapter but since it’ll be specific to the database you’re using, we’ll cover that in the next section.

 **src/lib/server/lucia.ts**